What is eosinophilic granuloma complex?

 - Eosinophilic plaque: The lesion can appear on any part of the body, but most often develops on the abdomen or thighs.
 They appear as red, well-defined, raised, hairless lesions which may be ulcerated.

 - Eosinophilic granuloma (linear granuloma or collagenolytic granuloma): This is more common in males than females, and cats under two years old.
 The back legs are the most common location.
-Lesions appear as long, straight, thin lines which are raised and inflamed, and pink in colour.
+Lesions appear as long, straight, thin lines that are raised and inflamed, and pink in colour.
 Distribution on the face is seen as swellings and nodules on the bottom lip and the cat has a “fat chinned” pout.
 Footpads may also be affected by eosinophilic granuloma.

 - Ensure the cat is parasite free, treat regularly for fleas and worms.

-- Avoid and or eliminating suspected allergens.
+- Avoid and or eliminate suspected allergens.

-- Flea control for cats with flea bite hypersensitivity which includes treating both the cat and the home.
+- Flea control for cats with flea bite hypersensitivity includes treating both the cat and the home.

 - Avoidance of the allergen for cats with inhalant allergy although this is difficult with dust mites and pollen.
 Avoid the use of scented products in and around the home, don’t smoke inside.